Image to Text: How to Extract Text From An Image

 Step 2: Capture your screen

-If the font identified is not installed on your computer, Snagit will substitute it with a system font of similar style.
+If the font identified isn’t available on your computer, Snagit will substitute it with a similar style.

 how to capture text on Windows or Mac step 2